mrtran22dev/Banana-Republic-POM-Automation/README.md

 Banana Republic Web Checkout Automation implementing Page Object Modeling design pattern + Java/Selenium/TestNG/Apache POI

-SCOPE: This purpose of this project is to utilitze Page Object Modeling (POM) design pattern to automate and validate the critical functions of the Banana Republic website.
+SCOPE: This purpose of this project is to implement Page Object Modeling (POM) design pattern in conjunction with Java/Selenium/TestNG/Apache POI to automate and validate the critical functions of the Banana Republic website.
 The critical functions automated and validated with the page objects/test cases are:
  - logging in user account
  - searching for items
  - adding item to cart/shopping bag